Florida Preparatory Academy: Academics

 The academy is accredited by AdvancedED, formally known as the Southern Association of Colleges and Schools and the Florida Council of Independent Schools.

 In 2015, class sizes ranged from 5 to 20 students, and averaged 13.
-A.P. classes, Honors classes and Dual Enrollment classes are offered (Dual Enrollment at nearby Florida Tech and Eastern Florida State College) A Teacher Help period occurs after school and students are encouraged to see their teachers for help with homework or other questions.
+AP classes, Honors classes and Dual Enrollment classes are offered (Dual Enrollment at nearby Florida Tech and Eastern Florida State College).
+A Teacher Help period occurs after school and students are encouraged to see their teachers for help with homework or other questions.
 A formal "Academic Assistance Program" is in place for students needing additional academic motivation and instruction.

 Graduates have had a 100% rate of acceptance by colleges since 1978.

 Student body

 In 2023, there were 130 students.
 Day students were admitted in the 1980s and comprised 50% of the student body.
 Boarding students are from across the USA and beyond and represent 22 different countries.

 Boarding students live with one or two other roommates, depending on the size of the room.
 Each room has beds, desks, swivel chairs, and wall lockers.
 Students are allowed to have a footlocker for additional storage.
 Boarding students arise at 7:15 a.m.
 They have breakfast at the dining hall until 8:00.
 All dormitories are inspected in the morning to ensure cleanliness.
 Day students must be on campus by 8:15 to attend class at 8:30 a.m.
 Students wear branded polo shirts and shorts or slacks.
 Various opportunities occur during the school year to wear personal clothing, and students may wear their own clothing when leaving campus on the weekend for outings.

 The campus consists of a landscaped 11 acres and contains the largest collection of historic buildings in Brevard County.
 It includes an outdoor stage and gymnasium, athletic fields and tennis courts.
 A city golf course is located across the street and several pools are nearby.
 The school day is made up of eight class periods, with a five-minute passing period between classes.
 The last class ends at 3:40 p.m.
 Boarding students are given the option of going home for the weekend or to remain on campus.
 If the student stays on campus, a variety of activities are available, including trips to Orlando, visits to the local beach, ice skating, bowling, and trips to the local movies and mall.